 “That will do.
 Yeah, we’ll add some more work perks in and we’ll make the office look nice.
 We’ll get some plants in and we’ll do a few things and we’ll plaster over that.”

-Or they get a culture consultant like Liberty Mind.
+Or they get a culture consultant like myself.
 “Hang on a minute.
 How do we refresh our culture, rejuvenate it so that we can continue to grow?”

 The big problem with plastering over culture problems is honestly, it’s not going to change anything.